ntop/ntopng/doc/src/historical_flows.rst

 The picture above, for example, shows the raw flows between `PC local` and `17.248.146.148` having the `AppleiCloud` protocol.

+In addition to the raw "Flows", additional built-in views are available, which are built on top of the Custom Queries engine.
 Here is an overview of the currently available flows views:

   - Flows (Bytes Chart): Displays the flows view with a bytes chart
   - Flows (Score Chart): Displays the flows view with a score chart